TreanChhanon/nun_project/README.md

 ## owner: Trean Chhanon

-if you can this source code please click link to github as below:
+if you can run this source code please click link to github as below:

 Here is link for github: https://github.com/TreanChhanon/nun_project